 - Eckerd College invites students to ThinkOutside.
 They are pushed to think beyond the conventional, and to always seek a unique, inspiring, and motivating education both inside and outside the classroom.

-- Eckerd sits on 188 acres of Gulf-front property, complete with 1.5 miles of coastline, a private beach, and the most comprehensive collegiate waterfront program in the Southeast.
+- Eckerd sits on 188 acres of bayfront property, complete with 1.5 miles of coastline, a private beach, and the most comprehensive collegiate waterfront program in the Southeast.

-- 80% of students at Eckerd are from out-of-state, attracting adventurous, outdoorsy, and open-minded students from 48 states, and over 40 countries.
+- 80% of students at Eckerd are from out-of-state, attracting adventurous, outdoorsy, and open-minded students.

 - Eckerd’s programs in Business, International Business, Environmental Studies, and International Studies have been continuously recognized in the Fiske Guide to Colleges.

-- 147 Eckerd Graduates have served in the Peace Corps, one of the highest ranked in the Southeast U.S.
+- 166 Eckerd graduates have served in the Peace Corps, one of the highest ranked in the Southeast U.S.

-- 96% of full-time, tenure-track faculty hold a Ph.D. or highest degree in field
+- 98% of 127 full-time, tenure-track faculty hold a Ph.D. or the highest degree in their field

-- Three-week freshman orientation term, “Autumn Term” where new students take an introductory class and acclimate to college life through dynamic, community building activities
+- Three-week first-year student orientation term, “Autumn Term,” where new students take an introductory class and acclimate to college life through dynamic community-building activities

 - 4-1-4 Academic Calendar: (4) Fall Semester, (1) Winter Term, (4) Spring Semester

-- Over 65% of students study abroad before graduating.
+- Nearly 70% of students study abroad before graduating

 Art (Visual Art)